 Use two different colors for columns to make your resume visually distinctive.2.
 Lead your resume with the most impressive facts

 The top half of your resume is what a recruiter sees first, so design it with a focus on the most significant information about yourself.
 Don’t waste space, and place the summary and your work experience there.

 Creative and colorful resume designs are great, but sometimes it’s better to keep it simple and minimal, especially when applying for administrative roles at more formal companies.

 Simple doesn’t equal pale and boring.
 Just look at this resume design: a classic font, thin lines, and clear content sections make it eye-catching anyway.

-Design your resume, using brand colors and fonts of the company you're applying to.
+Design your resume, using the brand colors and fonts of the company you’re applying to.
 This trick will help you stand out from the crowd of other applicants by showing recruiters that you want to work in this particular company.